 The discretionary fund may be able to help you during an emergency or crisis situation and to support you to continue to live independently or cope with exceptional pressure when you have no other source of funding.

 The fund may support you to resolve your immediate difficulties and also puts you in touch with other support and services, so it's less likely to happen again.

 Types of awards

-There are two types of awards potentially available from the Derbyshire Discretionary fund, called:
+There are 2 types of awards potentially available from the Derbyshire Discretionary fund, called:

 - exceptional pressure grant